 Test determines of the oxidation stability of fuels for diesel engines,

-by means of measuring the induction period of the fuel up to 48 h.
+by means of measuring the induction period of the fuel up to 48 hours.
 The method

 is applicable to fatty acid methyl esters (FAME) intended for the use as pure